davidusb-geek/emhass-add-on/emhass/DOCS.md

 We will define now the paramters associated with the energy cost.

 - peak_hours_periods_start_hours: This is a list of start hours of peak hours periods.
-A list of comma separated hours in 24h HH:MM format.
-For example for two peak hour periods: 02:54, 17:24
+A list of hours in 24h HH:MM format.
 - peak_hours_periods_end_hours: This is a list of end hours of peak hours periods.
-A list of comma separated hours in 24h HH:MM format.
-For example for two peak hour periods: 15:24, 20:24
+A list of hours in 24h HH:MM format.

-In this previous example the first peak hour will start at 02:54 and end at 15:24, and so on.
+In the default configuration example the first peak hour will start at 02:54 and end at 15:24, and so on.
 If you don't have a peak/off-peak hours contract, then just leave these defaults period values and set the following peak/off-peak hours cost at the same value.

+- treat_deferrable_load_as_semi_cont: Define if we should treat each deferrable load as a semi-continuous variable.
+Semi-continuous variables are variables that cana take either their nominal value or zero.
 - load_peak_hours_cost: The cost of the electrical energy from the grid during peak hours in €/kWh.
 Defaults to 0.1907.
 - load_offpeak_hours_cost: The cost of the electrical energy from the grid during non-peak hours in €/kWh.
 Defaults to 0.1419.
 - photovoltaic_production_sell_price: The paid price for energy injected to the grid from excedent PV production in €/kWh.
 Defaults to 0.065.